PrefectHQ/prefect/docs/guides/logs.md

 ```
 </div>

-The resulting messages, using the flow run ID instead of name, would look like this:
+The resulting messages, using the flow run ID instead of name, look like this:

 <div class='terminal'>
 ```bash